yehia67/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

 After Hub is installed, you need to create the database tables that store Hub's data.

 :::info:
-In these commands, make sure to replace the `myrootpassword` placeholder with the root password you chose when you installed the MariaDB database.
+In these commands, make sure to replace the `myrootpassword` placeholder with the password you chose when you installed the MariaDB database.
 :::

 1. Create a database called hub